li-kate/CS2340-Movie-Store/README.md

 https://docs.djangoproject.com/en/5.1/intro/tutorial02/

 ### Creating the Database
-In the terminal, cd to where you have the project, then paste the following.
+In the terminal, cd to where you have the project, then paste the following (for Windows users).
    ```sh
    py manage.py migrate
    ```